gdude2002/StopServer/README.md

 ---

-**This plugin was created by request for [plugin request thread by runner_z](http://dev.bukkit.org/profiles/runner_z/).**
+**This plugin was created by request for [runner_z](http://dev.bukkit.org/profiles/runner_z/).**

 StopServer is a simple plugin that allows you to stop the server after a certain amount of inactivity.

-The latest jar is always available [here](http://bamboo.gserv.me/browse/PLUG-LOTBOX/latest/artifact/JOB1/Version-agnostic-jar/LotteryBox.jar).
+The latest jar is always available [here](http://bamboo.gserv.me/browse/PLUG-STOP/latest/artifact/JOB1/Version-agnostic-jar/StopServer.jar).
 Remember, your server must be running **Java 7 or later**.
 If you need me to compile for lower versions, let me know and I'll make it happen.

 Usage